How to Harness Train a Cat _ cat-zy (1)

 Material Considerations for Comfort

-The harness material is key for your cat’s comfort.
+The harness material is key to your cat’s comfort.
 Look for breathable, soft, and durable materials like nylon or mesh.
 Stay away from rough or scratchy materials that might irritate your cat’s skin.
 Also, consider harnesses with padding for extra comfort, especially if your cat is sensitive or likes to escape.

 Finding the Perfect Fit for Your Cat